 Expenditure is recognised once there is a legal or constructive obligation to transfer economic benefit to a third party, it is probable that a transfer of economic benefits will be required in settlement and the amount of the obligation can be measured reliably.

-Charitable Activities are costs incurred on the Academy's educational operations, including support costs and costs relating to the governance of the Academy trust apportioned to charitable activities.
+Expenditure on charitable activities are costs incurred on the Academy's educational operations, including support costs and those costs relating to the governance of the Academy apportioned to charitable activities.

 1.6 TANGIBLE FIXED ASSETS AND DEPRECIATION